Power goes out in Gaza, as Israel tightens siege and bombs the Palestinian territory

 The U.S. has also sent a naval vessel to the eastern Mediterranean Sea, saying its purpose is to deter any armed groups or countries seeking to escalate the situation or widen this war.
 Aboard are eight squadrons of attack and support aircraft, a guided missile cruiser and guided missile destroyers.

-In an interview on NPR's All Things Considered, National Security Council spokesman John Kirby said there are some Americans among those held hostage by Hamas but called it "a very small number of Americans that we know of."
+In an interview on NPR's All Things Considered, National Security Council spokesman John Kirby said some Americans are among those held hostage by Hamas but called it "a very small number of Americans that we know of."

 The relatives of U.S.-Israeli citizens who've gone missing and may be held hostage told reporters in Tel Aviv on Tuesday that so far no one from the U.S. or Israeli governments had yet reached out to them with any information about their relatives.